Sabol leads Buffalo against Morgan State after 22-point game - WTOP News

 Buffalo, New York; Friday, 7 p.m.
 EST

-BOTTOM LINE: Buffalo plays Morgan State after Ryan Sabol scored 22 points in Buffalo’s 78-67 loss to the Vermont Catamounts.
+BOTTOM LINE: Buffalo takes on Morgan State after Ryan Sabol scored 22 points in Buffalo’s 78-67 loss to the Vermont Catamounts.

-The Bulls are 1-1 in home games.
-Buffalo has a 1-0 record in games decided by 3 points or fewer.
+The Bulls have gone 1-1 at home.
+Buffalo allows 82.2 points to opponents and has been outscored by 6.6 points per game.

-The Bears are 0-2 on the road.
-Morgan State ranks seventh in the MEAC shooting 30.6% from 3-point range.
+The Bears are 0-2 in road games.
+Morgan State is third in the MEAC with 10.5 offensive rebounds per game led by Daniel Akitoby averaging 2.8.

-Buffalo is shooting 44.7% from the field this season, 1.8 percentage points higher than the 42.9% Morgan State allows to opponents.
-Morgan State averages 80.3 points per game, 1.9 fewer than the 82.2 Buffalo allows.
+Buffalo scores 75.6 points per game, 0.6 fewer points than the 76.2 Morgan State allows.
+Morgan State averages 3.7 made 3-pointers per game this season, 6.7 fewer made shots on average than the 10.4 per game Buffalo allows.

-TOP PERFORMERS: Sabol is shooting 48.4% and averaging 19.2 points for the Bulls.
+TOP PERFORMERS: Sabol is shooting 44.2% from beyond the arc with 3.8 made 3-pointers per game for the Bulls, while averaging 19.2 points.

 Wynston Tabbs is averaging 17 points for the Bears.